moongardenmods/allium/README.md

 ### Dev Environment Notes
 - To build both projects at the same time use the `buildAll` gradle task.
 - Multiple client run configurations are created.
 One is for running only allium, the other is for running both allium & bouquet.

-## Too much Allium...
-Since 2018 a project under the name Allium has existed.
-This is being addressed to suppress the Mandela Effect.

-### Isn't Allium for ComputerCraft?
-Allium for CC has been moved to [allium-cc](https://github.com/hugeblank/allium-cc).
-This project took its original repository location due to it being a far more useful successor to the CC variant.

-### Isn't Allium a peripheral mod for ComputerCraft?
-That's Allium Peripherals.
-You can check it out [here](https://github.com/hugeblank/allium-peripherals).